codito/arey/README.md

 > Arey (अरे, sanskrit) — ind.
 Interjection of calling.

-Arey is a simple large language model app.
+Arey is a simple large language model playground in your terminal.

+✨ Command line interface, works everywhere python is available.
 🤖 Use any llama.cpp or ollama model.
 💬 Chat with your favorite local models.
 CPU friendly 🍀
-🙋 Ask the AI model with a single command.
+🙋 Ask anything to AI models with a single command.
-📋 Supercharged in-context learning workflow ❤️ Edit your prompt in _any_ editor and `arey` will generate a completion on save.
+📋 Supercharged prompt fine-tuning workflow ❤️ Edit your prompt in _any_ editor and `arey` will generate a completion on save.
 🔓 No telemetry, no internet, nothing to sell.
-Dedicated to the public domain.
+🙏 Dedicated to the public domain.

+See [Get Started](https://apps.codito.in/arey) or notes below for a quick guide.

+https://github.com/codito/arey/assets/28766/6b886e49-6124-4256-84d9-20449c783a34

 🚧 Much more to come...
 See **Roadmap** below.

-https://github.com/codito/arey/assets/28766/6b886e49-6124-4256-84d9-20449c783a34

 ## Installation